MuhammedSANJID/sn-demo/README.md

 # sn-demo
-This is my first repo
+This is my first Git repository
+Author-Muhammed Sanjid